Getting Started with OS Management Hub

 Ensure the instance assigned the role of management station can reach the OCI network on port tcp/443.

-• For on-premises, verify the firewall allows traffic on the proxy and mirror listening ports for your management station.
+• For on-premises, verify your network allows traffic on the proxy and mirror listening ports for your management station.

 • For Microsoft Azure, verify that your Azure Virtual Network allows traffic on the proxy and mirror listening ports for your management station.